tfabris/CrowCam/README.md

      bash "/volume1/homes/admin/CrowCam/(scriptname).sh" >> "/volume1/homes/admin/CrowCam/(scriptname).log" 2>&1
 ```

-- Note that if the script is running from the Synology Task Scheduler, it will
+- Note that when the script is running from the Synology Task Scheduler, it will
-  run under the account "root" which is different from the account that it will
+  run under the account "root", which is different from the account that it will
   run under when you are logged in with an SSH prompt.
 So some differences may
   occur.
 For example, the script may write a temporary file called
   "wgetcookies.txt" to store cookies when accessing the Synology API, and the